 - Reserve between Nusle and the Direktorhofe

 The overall military situation as well as the strong positions of the Austrians left only the possibility to attack the Austrian right wing.
-It then became necessary to have a closer look on the terrain between Unter-Poczernitz and Sterbohol.
+It then became necessary to have a closer look at the terrain between Unter-Poczernitz and Sterbohol.
 Frederick was feeling nauseous so he delegated this reconnaissance to Schwerin and Winterfeldt.
 They rode as far as Kyge to reconnoitre the ground and came back with the news that, although the march across the meadows near Unter-Poczernitz and between Hostawitz and Sterbohol would be difficult, it remained feasible.
 Furthermore, they were of the opinion that an attack on the Austrian right flank would not be hindered by any major obstacle.
 Schwerin would have preferred to rest his troops for a day.
 After all, his men had been on foot since midnight and on forced marches for days past.
-Frederick, fearing Daun's arrival with an estimated 30,000 men reinforcement, objected to any postponement.
+Frederick, fearing Daun's arrival with an estimated 30,000 men, objected to any postponement.
 After some arguments, Schwerin rallied quite reluctantly to Frederick's plan.
 Schwerin and Winterfeldt finally identified Sterbohol as the point of attack of the infantry upon the Austrian redoubts while the cavalry would sweep still farther southward and take them in rear.
-The ground was judged tolerable even for cavalry but it is not sure that Schwerin and Winterfeldt noticed the intermediate lacing of lakelets and the fish-ponds with their sluices opened.
+The ground was judged tolerable even for cavalry but it is clear whether Schwerin and Winterfeldt had noticed the intermediate lacing of ponds and the fishponds with their sluices opened.